metros98/SpellboundMaze/react-app/README.md

-This folder contains a Vite + React + TypeScript scaffold for the Spelling Bee UI.
+This folder contains a Vite + React + TypeScript scaffold for the Spellbound Maze UI.

 Run locally: